-ConnectedSolutions - Electric Program Goals, Metrics, Budgets, Participation for 2022
+Commercial ConnectedSolutions - Electric Program Goals, Metrics, Budgets, Participation for 2022

-Fuel Lifetime Annual MWh Annual Active Demand Budget Participation MWh (Electric) Reduction kW (Electric) (\$000) (Electric)

-F1 • 22 400 4 420 2 400 Electric 0 0 32,400 4,438.3 180
+Fuel Lifetime MWh (Electric) Annual MWh (Electric) Annual Active Demand Reduction kW (Electric) Budget (\$000) Participation Electric 0 0 32,400 4,386.0 180

-8. C&I Multifamily Program
+9. C&I Multifamily Program

-innly 110grain Eligibility Criteria See Attachment 1, Section 3, for eligibility information.
+Eligibility Criteria See Attachment 1, Section 3, for eligibility information.
 In addition to criteria listed in Attachment 1, Section 3, the multifamily program provides joint residential and commercial energy services to condominiums and apartment complexes for energy efficiency upgrades with no cost audits.
 The multifamily C&I program also serves customers like non-profits, group homes, and houses of worship that traditionally do not fit within the predefined program structure.
 Offerings See Attachment 1, Section 3, for offerings.
 In addition to what is listed in Attachment 1, Section 3, the C&I multifamily program specifically offers incentives for master metered gas measures that typically include boiler upgrades, reset controls, and insulation and air sealing.
 The remaining areas are addressed through residential incentives via a common point of contact such as a property manager or building owner to comprehensively service the facility.
-Implementation and See Attachment 1, Section 3, for implementation and delivery.
-Delivery In addition to what is listed in Attachment 1, Section 3, note that the program coordinates with the Residential New Construction Program, Multifamily Programs, and the Small Business Program.
+Delivery See Attachment 1, Section 3, for implementation and delivery.
+In addition to what is listed in Attachment 1, Section 3, note that the program coordinates with the Residential New Construction Program, Multifamily Programs, and the Small Business Program.
 Customer Feedback See Attachment 1, Section 3, for customer feedback.
 Changes for 2022 See Attachment 1, Section 3, for program changes.
-Rationale for See Attachment 1, Section 3, for rationale.
-Changes Proposed Upcoming See Attachment 1, Section 3, for upcoming evaluations.
-Evaluations Notes L L
+Rationale for Changes See Attachment 1, Section 3, for rationale.
+Proposed Upcoming Evaluations See Attachment 1, Section 3, for upcoming evaluations.
+Notes